sutrolabs/census-docs/datasets/census-models.md

-# Version Control
+# Version control

-Datasets provide version control tacking to give you a historical understanding of how your dataset definition has changed.
-You can view your Dataset versions under the Activity tab.
+Datasets provide version control tracking to give you a historical understanding of how your dataset definition has changed.
+You can view your Dataset versions under the **Activity** tab.
 You can track:

 * The user made a change
 * The time when the change was made